openhab/openhabian/docs/openhabian.md

 ## On openHAB 4, 3 and 2
 openHABian will install **openHAB 4** and Java 17 by default. openHAB 2 will continue to work on openHABian, but openHAB 2 support is no longer maintained.
-If you need openHAB 2 support please use the `stable` branch of openHABian.
+If you need openHAB 2 support please use the `legacy` branch of openHABian.
 You can switch branches using menu option 01 in `openhabian-config` but ATTENTION you cannot up- or downgrade this way and you cannot arbitrarily change versions.
 There's a high risk you mess up your system if you do.

 ### Deploying openHAB 2 or 3
-The openHABian image will install openHAB 4 by default, to have it install openHAB 2 or 3 right from the beginning, set `clonebranch=stable` or `clonebranch=openHAB3` in `openhabian.conf` before first boot.
+The openHABian image will install openHAB 4 by default, to have it install openHAB 2 or 3 right from the beginning, set `clonebranch=legacy` or `clonebranch=openHAB3` in `openhabian.conf` before first boot.

 ## Upgrading openHAB 2 to current openHAB
 For openHABian users still running openHAB 2.X, `openhabian-config` offers to migrate the openHABian environment and install current openHAB for you.